ErikUmble/VSGhidraLink/README.md

 ## Features

-This extension provides a popup code lens for any `ghidra://filename#address` style urls found in markdown or plaintext language files.
+This extension provides a code hint for any `ghidra://filename#address` style urls found in markdown or plaintext language files.
 Clicking the popup sends the url to the localhost socket 24437.
 The popup only appears for files in edit mode - not for rendered markdown or executed markdown cells in a Jupyter notebook.